About / Our Team / Andy Roberts

 Account Executive, Surety

-Andy has worked in the commercial insurance industry for over eight years, focusing on the insurance needs of homeowners associations throughout California.
+Before joining Rancho Mesa, Andy had worked in the commercial insurance industry for over eight years, focusing on the insurance needs of homeowner associations throughout California.
 After desiring a more specialized role within the industry, Andy joined Rancho Mesa in February of 2018 as a Surety Account Executive.

 Experience